+Building safer communities

+By 2030, people living in South Africa should feel safe and have no fear of crime.
+Woman and children and all vulnerable groups should feel protected.
+They should have confidence in the criminal justice system to effectively apprehend and prosecute criminals who violate individual and community safety.
+The South African Police Services and metro police should be a professional institution staffed by skilled, disciplined, ethical individuals who value their work and serve community.
+Achieving this vision requires targeted action in five key areas:

+- > Strengthening the criminal justice system - Making the police service professional - Demilitarising the police service - Building safely using an integrated approach

+Reforming the public service

-Strengthening the criminal justice system Making the police service professional Demilitarising the police service Building safely using an integrated approach Reforming the The plan proposes radical reforms in several areas.
-Parliament's oversight public service Role should be enhanced, the political/administrative interface stabilised, the public service professionalised, skills upgraded and coordination improved.
+The plan proposes radical reforms in several areas.
+Parliament's oversight Role should be enhanced, the political/administrative interface stabilised, the public service professionalised, skills upgraded and coordination improved.
 A more pragmatic approach to the intergovernmental system is required, recognising uneven capacity.

-To professionalise the public service, we propose that: > Heads of departments should report to a head of the civil service on administrative matters.
-A hybrid system of appointing heads of departments should be introduced. incorporating both political and administrative elements. > A graduate recruitment programme and a local government skills development strategy should be introduced to attract high-quality candidates. > The Public Service Commission should be given the power to develop and monitor norms and standards for appointments at each level. > A purely administrative approach should be adopted for lower-level appointments.
+To professionalise the public service, we propose that:

+- Heads of departments should report to a head of the civil service on administrative matters. - A hybrid system of appointing heads of departments should be introduced, incorporating both political and administrative elements. - A graduate recruitment programme and a local government skills development strategy should be introduced to attract high-quality candidates. - The Public Service Commission should be given the power to develop and monitor norms and standards for appointments at each level. - A purely administrative approach should be adopted for lower-level appointments.
 With senior officials given full authority to appoint staff in their departments.

+Fighting corruption

-Fighting corruption In addition to political will, the fight against corruption has to be fought on three fronts: deterrence, prevention and education.
-Deterrence helps people understand that they are likely to get caught and punished. > Prevention is about systems (information, audit and so on) that make it hard to engage in corrupt acts.
-The social dimensions of corruption can only be tackled by focusing on values, through education.
+In addition to political will, the fight against corruption has to be fought on three fronts: deterrence, prevention and education.

+- Deterrence helps people understand that they are likely to get caught and punished. - Prevention is about systems (information, audit and so on) that make it hard to engage in corrupt acts. - The social dimensions of corruption can only be tackled by focusing on values, through education.
 South Africa has some, but not all, of these elements in place.

+Transforming society and uniting the country

-Transforming A united people and a more cohesive society are not only national society and uniting Objectives; they are also means to eradicating poverty and inequality.
-Our the country strategy to enhance social cohesion is based on three themes: Reducing poverty and inequality by broadening opportunity through economic inclusion, education and skills, and specific redress measures > Promoting mutual respect, inclusiveness and cohesion by acting on the constitutional imperative that South Africa belongs to all who live in it, and that all are equal before law.
-Deepening the national appreciation of the responsibilities and obligations that citizens have towards one another.
-In addition to measures that promote social equity outlined elsewhere in the plan, we propose: The Bill of Responsibility, developed by the Department of Basic Education and others, should be popularised, encouraging all South Africans to live the values of the Constitution.
-A pledge based on the Constitution's preamble should be developed and used in school assemblies.
-All South Africans should be encouraged to learn an African Language and government programmes should work to make this a reality.
-The Commission on Gender Equality and the Ministry for Woman, Children and People with Disabilities should jointly set clear targets for the advancement of woman's rights and report on progress in achieving this in an annual Publication each August.
-Employment equity and other redress measures should be made more effective by focusing on the environment within which capabilities are developed.
+A united people and a more cohesive society are not only national Objectives; they are also means to eradicating poverty and inequality.
+Our strategy to enhance social cohesion is based on three themes:

+- Reducing poverty and inequality by broadening opportunity through economic inclusion, education and skills, and specific redress measures - Promoting mutual respect, inclusiveness and cohesion by acting on the constitutional imperative that South Africa belongs to all who live in it, and that all are equal before law. - > Deepening the national appreciation of the responsibilities and obligations that citizens have towards one another.

+In addition to measures that promote social equity outlined elsewhere in the plan, we propose:

+- The Bill of Responsibility, developed by the Department of Basic Education and others, should be popularised, encouraging all South Africans to live the values of the Constitution. - A pledge based on the Constitution's preamble should be developed and used in school assemblies. - All South Africans should be encouraged to learn an African Language and government programmes should work to make this a reality.